-This guide is for educational and informational purposes only.
+This guide is intended for educational and informational purposes only.
 The author of this document and any related entities do not assume, and specifically disclaim, any and all liability with respect to any loss or damage to life or property caused by any omission in, or use or misuse of suggestions described here.
 Information herein may not be applicable or appropriate in all states and jurisdictions.
 This document should only be used as a supplementary guide and does not substitute for all or specific legal and camp safety risk-management advice or solutions.
-Please check with local law enforcement, security personnel, fire departments, and the Americans with Disabilities Act to ensure that any suggestions implemented are in full compliance with public safety recommendations, laws, and regulations.
+Please check with local law enforcement, security personnel, fire departments, and the Americans With Disabilities Act to ensure that any suggestions implemented are in full compliance with public safety recommendations, laws, and regulations.

-Name Land Line Cell Phone Email
+Name Land Line Cellphone Email

-Camp Land Line
+Camp Landline

+Shared Facility (if applicable)

 Camp Director

-Shared Facility (if applicable)

-Security Committee Member

-Security Committee Member

-Security Committee Member

 Security Coordinator

 Security Officer

 Local Police

 State Police

 Sheriff's Office

 Homeland Security

 Bomb Squad

 SWAT

 Postal Inspector

-Public Safety

-Fire Department
+Local Fire Department

 Ambulance

 Hospital

 Poison Control

 CDC

 Hatzalah

 Staff Doctor

 Health Center

+Security Committee Member

+Security Committee Member

+Security Committee Member

+Shomrim

+Chaverim

+Facility Managers

 CERT Emergency

-Rabbi

-President

-Chairman

-Facility Managers

 Gas and Electric Company

 Water Company

 Alarm Monitoring Service

 Plumber

 Electrician

 HVAC Company

 Phone System

 IT Management

+Rabbi

+President

+Chairman

-A crisis kit (sometimes referred to as a go bag or emergency kit) should be created by a security committee member or security coordinator and provided to emergency responders before camp begins and prior to a threat or incident.
+A crisis kit, sometimes referred to as a go bag or emergency kit, should be created by a security committee member or security coordinator and provided to first responders before camp begins and prior to a threat or incident.
 Providing them with specific information about the camp and items to help in an emergency can ensure a more effective response.